DAN 004 wuz ere takin over ur druft

 William Fitzpatrick: impressed Good.
 Well done.

-- Fighting mechanical arms in Battletoads&Double Dragon for NES is waiting till they get suck in the floor, then attacking.
+- Fighting mechanical arms in Battletoads and Double Dragon for NES is waiting till they get suck in the floor, then attacking.

 - In Resident Evil 4, tricking Garradors into doing this with their claws is a viable tactics against them.